-(2) To grant, suspend, or revoke licenses to primary management officials and key employees of Pojoaque Gaming, Inc., in accordance with this Gaming Ordinance.
+(2) To grant, suspend, or revoke licenses to primary management officials and key employees of Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations, in accordance with this Gaming Ordinance.

-(3) To monitor and oversee the operation and conduct of all games of chance within the exterior boundaries of the Reservation on a continuing basis, including but not limited to ongoing monitoring and oversight of licensees engaged in the operation and conduct of such games.
+(3) To monitor and oversee the operation and conduct of all games of chance within the exterior boundaries of the Pueblo of Pojoaque on a continuing but not limited to ongoing monitoring and oversight of licensees engaged in the operation and conduct of such games.

-(4) To inspect and examine all premises within the Reservation at which games of chance are played.
+(4) To inspect and examine all premises within the Pueblo of Pojoaque at which games of chance are played.

-(5) To conduct or cause to be conducted background investigations of persons involved, directly or indirectly, in the operation or conduct of games of chance within the Reservation.
+(5) To conduct or cause to be conducted background investigations of persons involved, directly or indirectly, in the operation or conduct of games of chance within the Pueblo of Pojoaque.

-(6) To inspect, examine, photocopy, and audit all papers, books, and records respecting gross receipts of gaming activities operated or conducted within the Reservation and any other matters necessary to carry out the duties of the Commission under this Gaming Ordinance.
+(6) To inspect, examine, photocopy, and audit all papers, books, and records respecting gross receipts of gaming activities operated or conducted within the Pueblo of Pojoaque and any other matters necessary to carry out the duties of the Commission under this Gaming Ordinance.